 Jefferson fracture is the eponymous name given to a burst fracture of C1.
-It was originally described as a 4 part fracture with double fractures through the anterior and posterior arches, but 3-part and 2-part fractures have also been described.
+It was originally described as a four-part fracture with double fractures through the anterior and posterior arches, but three-part and two-part fractures have also been described.

 - 50% are associated with other C-spine injuries